top of page

 They fought with their weapons,

-their bravery made in mehfils songs³,
+their bravery was forged in mehfil songs³,

 of the freedom they passed on.